 Injuries and accidents are the leading cause of chronic back pain due to their ability to produce subluxation, otherwise known as spinal misalignment.

-After a slip, fall, tear, or excessive physical labor, the joints of your spine can shift out of their usual positioning.
+After a slip, fall, tear, or excessive physical labor, the joints of your spine can shift out of their usual position.
 This leads to numerous adverse effects like soreness in different parts and numbness accompanied by tingling sensations.
 Even widespread pain throughout the body may be caused by misalignment in your vertebrae as nerves near it reach even from your head down towards distant areas such as fingers and toes.
 To protect yourself from these discomforts you must take care of any spinal issues that arise before they get worse!

 Back Pain Can Be The Result of a Sedentary Lifestyle—or an active one!